Last updated 30th June, 2018

 At 5:59 p.m., after speaking with Sheriff Bridges, Nacogdoches Sergeant Frank Rudisill advised those on scene, including deputies who was already taking pictures of the house’s interior, that the Texas Rangers were on their way and all Nacogdoches County deputies should pull out of the scene.
 At 6:25 p.m., Nacogdoches County Captain Bill Ball and Crime Scene Technician, Sergeant Charlie Weaver arrived.
 Even though Sheriff Bridges advised Sergeant Rudisill to stay outside the crime scene, he walked Captain Ball and Sergeant Weaver through the house.
 Captain Bell advised Sergeant Weaver to take pictures of the crime scene and begin processing evidence.

 With this action, an additional conflict arose, as Sergeant Weaver was Andrew Smith’s ex-wife.
 She obviously knew this, and in a small town and small department, most likely everyone in Nacogdoches County Sheriff’s Office knew this as well.
 However, no one stopped her from entering the crime scene.
-Though there were no obvious benefits, there were considerable risks to allowing Sergeant Weaver to collect and process evidence.
+Though there were no obvious benefits, there were considerable risks in allowing Sergeant Weaver to collect and process evidence.
 The appearance of impropriety alone could have potentially tainted all the evidence she processed.
 If deemed unreliable, the evidence could have been excluded from court, if the case proceeded in that manner.

 Texas Ranger Steven Rayburn arrived on scene at 7:03 p.m.
 When he arrived, Deputy Michael Smith was inside the house typing up a report, even though an hour earlier all Nacogdoches County personnel were instructed to remain outside the house.
-Certainly, this instruction applied to the Deputy Smith who was part of the situation and not there in an official capacity.
+Certainly, this instruction applied to Deputy Smith who was part of the situation and not there in an official capacity.

 Sergeant Weaver immediately notified Ranger Rayburn of her previous relationship with Andrew.
 She told him that they were only married for two months, four years prior, and they divorced amicably.
 Rayburn responded that since she had already been inside the crime scene, she could continue her job, but he would escort her going forward.
 If someone needed an escort, then why would one allow them into the crime scene?
 At this point, crime scene control loosely began to shift to the Texas Rangers, but the errors continued.